 Sivir doesn’t exactly have the most aesthetic kit out there — although Riot did recently provide a bit of support with a swanky new splash art — but she does have a lot to offer as an ADC champion.
 She can control a lane effortlessly thanks to her strong wave clear, evade punishing CC with her E ability, and even turn a teamfight around (or set up a flawless engage) with her team-wide buff ultimate.

 Sivir is fairly versatile and can work well in a wide range of team comps.
 Unsurprisingly, she also synergizes well with an equally versatile range of support champions!
-We’ll be highlighting the best below, covering each support’s individual playstyle, strengths, and weaknesses.
+I’ll be highlighting the best below, covering each support’s individual playstyle, strengths, and weaknesses.

 The 7 Best Supports for Sivir, Ranked Good to Best

 Let’s get into it, so you can start dominating bot lane!